Unboxed-Software/solana-course/content/token22-in-the-client.md

 ```

 ## KeyPair Helpers

+This helper file contains two functions:
+ - `initializeKeypair`
+ - `airdropSolIfNeeded`

+### Initializing a Keypair
-The helper file `src/keypair-helpers.ts` contains 2 functions called `initializeKeypair` and `airdropSolIfNeeded`.
-If a keypair doesn't exist already, the `initializeKeypair` function creates a new keypair and writes the private key to a `.env` file.
+This function creates a new keypair if one doesn't exist.
+After creating a new keypair, the secret key will be saved into a `.env` file.
 This keypair will be used for all the subsequent operations.

-When a new keypair is created, the `airdropSolIfNeeded` function is called to airdrop 1 SOL.
-It will be called automatically whenever the balance drops below 1 SOL.

 ```ts
 import * as web3 from '@solana/web3.js'